Team-CamCount/CamCount-Dashboard/README.md

    - **Login Screen**
       - (Read/GET) Verify user via sign in
       - (Update/POST) Create a new user via sign up
+      - (Update/POST) Allow user to create new login if they forgot their password
    - **Cameras Screen**
       - (Read/GET) Query all cameras from the database
       - (Read/GET) Query all camera associations from the database
       - (Read/GET) Query all camera locations from the database
       - (Read/GET) Query all camera battery levels from the database
-   - **Camera Details Screen**
+      - (Read/GET) Query all camera asleep/awake statuses
-      - (Read/GET) Get relative person count for a specific camera
+      - (Read/GET) Query all camera battery warnings
-      - (Read/GET) Get additional data analytics from the database
    - **Settings Screen**
       - (Read/GET) Get user information
       - (Set/POST) Allow a user to change their login information